TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass

-From these simulations, we found that, for LRIS-red high-resolution, DEIMOS, and Xshooter, a SNR threshold of 15 per \AA\ is sufficient to obtain an unbiased estimate below 1\%.
-However, LRIS-blue and LRIS-red low-resolution setups do not have sufficient spectral resolution to guarantee bias below 1\% even at high SNR and velocity dispersion.
+Based on these simulations, we found that for LRIS-red high-resolution, DEIMOS, and Xshooter, a S/N threshold of 15 per \AA\ was sufficient to obtain an unbiased estimate below 1\%.
+The spectral resolution of the LRIS-blue and LRIS-red low-resolution setups is not sufficient to guarantee a bias below 1\% even at a high S/N and velocity dispersion, however.
 Additionally, as the $\sigma_{\text{inst}}$ of these two setups are comparable to the velocity dispersions of the galaxies to be measured ($\sim$ 200 \kmps), we decided to exclude the spectra from these two setups in this paper.
-Fortunately, we have to discard only two systems from the sample due to this constraint.
-In all other cases there are complementary data available from the LRIS-red high-resolution setup.
+Fortunately, we only had to discard two systems from the sample because of this constraint.
+In all other cases, complementary data were available from the LRIS-red high-resolution setup.